chargebee/chargebee-android/README.md

                     publishableApiKey= "api_key",
                     sdkKey= "sdk_key",packageName = "packageName")
 ```
-### Configuration for using tokenization only
+### Configuration for credit card using tokenization
-If you want to use the Chargebee Android SDK only for tokenizing credit card details, you can initialize the SDK with your Chargebee Site and Publishable API key alone.
-You can initialize the SDK during your app startup by including this in Android application class' onCreate method.
+To configure SDK only for tokenizing credit card details, follow these steps.

+1. Initialize the SDK with your Chargebee Site and Publishable/Full Access Key.

+2. Initialize the SDK during your app startup by including this in the Android application class' [onCreate](https://developer.android.com/reference/android/app/Activity#onCreate(android.os.Bundle)) method.

 ```kotlin
 import com.chargebee.android.Chargebee